rydmike/flex_seed_scheme/README.md

 Both use the same key color as primary seed color, but `ColorScheme.fromSeed` can only use it as a single seed color, we cannot get any hues from our primary and secondary key colors in the produced seed generated `ColorScheme` with it.

-We can also not customize the colorfulness (chroma) of its seed generated secondary and tertiary colors.
-Like we can with `FlexSeedScheme.fromSeeds` demonstrated by choosing different `FlexTones` configurations.
+With `ColorScheme.fromSeed` we can also not customize the colorfulness (chroma) of its seed generated secondary and tertiary colors.
+Like we can with `FlexSeedScheme.fromSeeds`, demonstrated here by choosing different `FlexTones` configurations.
 The tonal palette tones to `ColorScheme` color mappings can also not be modified, lie we can do with `FlexSeedScheme.fromSeeds`.